1yefuwang1/vectorlite/doc/markdown/getting-started.md

 ```

-More examples can be found in examples and bindings/python/vectorlite_py/test folder.
+More examples can be found in [examples](https://github.com/1yefuwang1/vectorlite/tree/v0.2.0/examples) folder.